dethe/obloq/readme.md

 ## Todo

 * Package as a Node module
-* Gather all extracted files into distributable *.js and *.css minimized and compressed files for production
+√ Gather all extracted *.js and *.css files into concatenated files
+* Minimized and compress concatenated files for production
-* Allow user configuration for which files get concatenated, minimized, and compressed and in what order
-* Watch command to re-run extraction whenever a source file is changed
+* Allow user configuration for which files get concatenated, minimized, and compressed and in what order √ Watch command to re-run extraction whenever a source file is changed
 * Fix offset of text in sketchy
+* Convert sketchy to build dom objects for layout where applicable
 * More example code
 * Code clean up and commenting
 * Include files global.stylus or bloqs/global/*.stylus when processing other stylus files (for definitions of site-wide variables for things like colours and fonts)